 I am very excited to announce that we finally have turkey hens at the farm!
-After the first four turkey poults that we bought all grew up to be Turkey Boys, I began looking for some turkey hens to buy.
+After the first four turkey poults that we bought all grew up to be boys, I began looking for some turkey hens to buy.
 I wanted them to be the same heritage breed as our boys, which is Narragansett, so that we could raise purebred heritage turkeys if we decide to raise turkeys.
 I also wanted them to be about six months old so that they were old enough to be certain that they were in fact hens, and also so they would be about the same age as our boys.
-After a couple of months of searching on Oregon Homesteaders Classifieds and Craigslist, I finally found some turkey hens.
+After a couple of months of searching online, I finally found some turkey hens.
 They were a bit far away and they were not cheap, but 4 hours and $80 later we were back at the farm with the two turkey hens I began planning for almost a year ago.

 For the first week at the farm, the new hens lived in their own enclosure with a poultry net over the top to give them time to adjust to their new home and keep them from flying away.
 The first few weeks after bringing in new poultry are always a bit of a nervous time, and they are quarantined and watched closely to make sure that they are healthy before introducing them to the rest of the flock.
 The person we bought the turkey hens from had made a comment about how much turkeys eat, and the hens looked a bit undersized for their age.
 I couldn’t help but wonder if they hadn’t been fed quite enough at their previous home, and the first few days after we brought them to the farm they were ravenous and seemed to eat constantly.
 I replenished their food several times a day and gave them a vitamin supplement in their water.
 After a week of watching them closely, they seemed to be healthy, and they were tame enough that I felt confident they would not fly off into the neighbors trees.
 We decided it was time to give the girls names, Prudence and Eleanor, and to introduce the girls to the tom turkeys, George and Ringo.